Aylmer, Ontario: Ontario Police College

 In the early 1950s, the Ontario Association of Chiefs of Police (OACP) proposed the idea of a central provincial police academy.
 In 1959 the Attorney General appointed an advisory committee on police training in 1962 announced the formal establishment of the college.
 OPC offered its first classes beginning January 7, 1963, in the temporary wartime training quarters of an abandoned Royal Canadian Air Force base near Aylmer, Ontario.
 In 1976 the college moved to its present facilities.
-The College Is situated on 121.5 hectares of rural land five kilometers northeast of the town of Aylmer, Ontario (190 km west of Toronto).
+The College Is situated on 300 acres (121.5 hectares) of rural land five kilometers (3 miles) northeast of the town of Aylmer, Ontario (190 km; 120 miles west of Toronto).
 The college has 165 full and part-time employees including instructors, support and seconded staff.
 The 45 permanent instructors are supplemented by police officers from various police services, usually for two-year periods.
 With very rare exceptions, all Police Officers in Ontario, Canada attend the college for their 13-week program in order to receive their Basic Constables Training Diploma.
 Once they have received the Diploma and after they have been sworn in as Peace Officers, they can then work in the Province of Ontario as police officers.